gatblau/neus/lib/docs/aws-ec2.md

 `ssh -i "ec2user.pem" ec2-user@ec2-54-171-132-208.eu-west-1.compute.amazonaws.com`

-Note: using a terminal, change to the directory of the `e2cuser.pem` key pair file before entering the command.
+Note: change to the directory of where the `e2cuser.pem` key pair file is stored before entering the command in a terminal window.

 ### Troubleshooting

-**Authentication**
+-  If the scripts terminate with an authentication error, then check that the key environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set correctly.

-If the scripts terminate with an authentication error, then check that the key environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are set correctly.
+- The scripts will not run if the file permissions for the `ec2user.pem` file are not set to 0700.